Houston Pedestrian Accident Lawyers

 Unfortunately, many drunk drivers also leave the scene of the car accident and fail to provide aid to those injured.
 Any driver who is involved in an accident is required to stop and assess the situation.
 He or she must not only render aid to injured victims if necessary but must also stay at the scene of the accident in order to speak with law enforcement officials and to exchange insurance information.

-To learn more about your rights as well as to receive a free initial evaluation of your case, contact our firm at (888) 493-1629 or fill out our free online case evaluation today.
+To learn more about your rights and to receive a free initial evaluation of your case, contact our firm at (888) 493-1629.

 "I kept that card in my wallet.
 I have their number pretty much on speed dial so any of my family or friends, I make sure to pass that information along because these are the right people you need in your corner in times of despair like this.
 It's been a rough road, but they made sure I've seen light at the end of that tunnel."- Maurice D.